Olympic Mountains: Fauna

 Mammals extirpated from the Olympic Mountains are the fisher (Martes pennanti) and the gray wolf (Canis lupus).
 The fisher was declared extirpated from Washington State when no fishers were detected during statewide carnivore surveys in the 1990s and 2000s.
 A reintroduction project was initiated in 2007, in partnership with Olympic National Park.
 The gray wolf was extirpated from Washington State in the early 20th century.
 The last wolf documented in the Olympics was trapped in 1920.
-In the early 21st century, wolves are naturally migrating back into eastern and north-central Washington State, but there is no evidence of wolf migration into the Olympics and no plan to translocate wolves to the Olympics.
+In the early 21st century, wolves are naturally migrating back into eastern and north-central Washington State, but there is no evidence of wolf migration into the Olympics and no plan to trans-locate wolves to the Olympics.